robindrost/docs-1/docs/android-sdk.md

 #### LiveryPlayerView

 Version 2.0 adds a few `createPlayer` overload methods.
-It is advice to use the default method:
+It is adviced to use the default method:

 ```java
 LiveryPlayerView playerView = ...